laroche/tastyworks-pnl/README.md

 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
 - Does not work with futures.
 - Complete support for Investmentsteuergesetz (InvStG) 2018.
-- Income from dividends/interest will not lead to currency gains for § 23.
 - Add images on how to download csv-file within Tastyworks into docu.
 - Complete the list of non-stocks.
 - For an individual stock whitelist we could list all SP500 and Nasdaq100 stocks.